 Certification: As a graduate of Southeast Technical College’s Medical Coding program, you are eligible to take the Certified Professional Coder (CPC) exam or Certified Inpatient Coder (CIC) exam.
 The American Academy of Professional Coders sponsors both.
 The Certified Coding Specialist (CCS) exam, through the American Health Information Management Association (AHIMA), is also available to you.

 Choose your Workplace: Some professionals in health information may have the opportunity to work as an independent contractor or work from home for their employer.

-Take Advantage of Tailored Learning: The Medical Coding program at STI is available as a certificate, diploma and hybrid program.
+Take Advantage of Tailored Learning: The Medical Coding program at STC is available as a certificate, diploma and hybrid program.